 Bonus tips on dorm life to adult life: if you have a lot of furniture and other things you want to keep from your old college apartment or apartment, you might not have anywhere to keep them, and so it might be a very good idea to rent a self-storage unit at least temporarily.
 That way you can keep your stuff safe and secure until you get your first job and know exactly where you’re going to live next.

 Don’t Sign Any Leases Until You’re Sure Where You Will Be Working

 One of the biggest mistakes that college graduates make is that they sign the lease for an apartment or house before they know exactly what their plans will be.
 That includes where they will work, where their family and friends are living, and many other factors that will affect their daily life after they leave their college apartment.

 For example, let’s say you graduate from Stockton State College in South Jersey and immediately rent an apartment close by because you like the pine barrens and being near the ocean.
 (And because you have nowhere else to put all your stuff.)
 Then, a few days or weeks later, you end up getting a job in Hackensack, a hellish 2-hour commute away on the GSP.
 Now you’re stuck with that commute for the foreseeable future when instead you could have put your stuff into a self-storage unit and been couch-surfing with friends and family for a few weeks.

 Choosing Where to Live Once You Land Your First Job

-Choosing a place to live that’s not couch-surfing on someone’s sofa or in your beloved grandma’s basement can be difficult, but there are a few things you should keep in mind, especially if you plan on staying in New Jersey:
+Choosing a place to live that’s not couch-surfing on someone’s sofa or in your beloved grandma’s basement can be difficult, but there are a few things you should keep in mind:

 - Where will you be working?
 You want to be as close to your work as possible so that your commute isn’t the worst part of your day.
 Also so that you don’t spend more on your commute than you do on, say, food.